paulriddle/intergalactic/README.md

-# Triple-A Tower Defence
+# Intergalactic

-A video game being written.
+A video game from scratch.
+For now platform layer is taken mostly from Handmade Hero.